Malti may be only five and a half years old and counting, but she has always had strong opinions.

 The products you are about to discover are Malti’s current reigning favs.
 As these products change, you can be sure her large shell-less assistant will update them for you here!

 Malti likes to eat.
-She eats things that are edible and also tries hard to eat things that are not (technically) edible.
+She likes to eat things that are edible and also tries hard to eat things that are (technically) not edible.
 She particularly enjoys dishes that tortoises are not supposed to eat – like “people” food loaded with butter, salt, spices and grains.

 When Malti was a hatchling, I would let her sit on the counter to eat her breakfast of blueberries, greens and carrot shavings.
 But then one day she noticed Pearl wolfing down waffles or rice or whatever looked best that day and she wandered over to check things out.
 Before I even realized what was happening, there she was eating baby scallops and sugary strawberries and organic steamed wild-caught salmon (boneless, skin-off) and eggs Benedict like a pro!